mozilla/addon-sdk-sdocs/README.md

 As you see, you can specify mapping for both obsolete releases in the same mappings file.
 You can also use wildcards, only for the release version.
 So the file above could be rewritten like:

     sdk/*/packages/addon-kit/page-mod.html sdk/1.12/modules/sdk/page-mod.html

-### Operation of `make_webdocs.sh` ###

-`make_webdocs.sh` does the following:

-1. prepares to make a new commit of the docs, by deleting everything under `sdk/`
-2. fetches the latest docs from GitHub, and the two obsolete releases from `https://ftp.mozilla.org/pub/mozilla.org/labs/jetpack/`
-3. generates and extracts the static docs, for all three releases and copies them all under `sdk/`
-4. inserts the obsolete notice in every HTML file in the obsolete releases.
-The logic of this is as follows: for each file in the obsolete release:
-    * if a mapping exists in the mappings file, make the obsolete notice point at the file identified in the mapping.
-    * otherwise, if a file with the same name exists in the `latest` release tree, at the same relative path from the root, make the obsolete notice point at that file.
-For example, `"sdk/1.9/packages/addon-kit/page-mod.html"` -> `"sdk/1.11/packages/addon-kit/page-mod.html"`.
-    * otherwise, make the obsolete notice point at the root file in `latest`, for example: `"sdk/1.9/packages/api-utils/message-manager.html"` -> `"sdk/1.11/"`.
-In this case, different wording is used to indicate that the file is missing in `latest`, and the file is listed in the console output: this is intended to help you realise if you forgot to include a mapping for a file that was moved.
-5. add everything under `sdk/` to Git's staging area, commit it, and tag the commit with the Git tag identifying the latest release suffixed with "-amo": for example, `"1.11rc1-amo"`

-### What to do next ###

-After running `make_webdocs.sh` check that the contents of `sdk/` is what you expect, in particular that the obsolete docs contain obsolete notices, and that the links these notices contain are good.

-If everything looks all right, push the changes to GitHub:

-    git push --tags origin master

-Then ask IT to copy the content of `sdk/` at the relevant tag to `addons.mozilla.org`.